 They love dry conditions and retain water in their leaves, so you don't have to water them too often.
 But, when you do, make sure the soil has good drainage so the roots don't rot.
 Place some pebbles over the soil, which helps with drainage and looks great as well.

 You can even grow a vertical vegie garden with edible plants like lettuce, rocket, spinach, strawberries, radishes, spring onions and herbs.
-In fact, you can pretty much grow most vegies and herbs in containers.
+In fact, you can pretty much grow most small-growing vegies and herbs in containers.
 It adds plenty of colour and fragrance to your garden while also providing you with fresh healthy ingredients for cooking.